Table of contents

 Complaints or concerns

-Having a regulatory college in place means Albertans have a way to hold a regulated health professional accountable for care that could be deemed unacceptable or outside the scope of the profession.
+Having a regulatory college in place means regulated health professionals can be held accountable for care that could be deemed unacceptable or outside the scope of the profession.
 Albertans can go directly to a regulatory college and file a complaint.
-The regulatory college can then investigate a professional and determine what, if any, corrective or disciplinary action is required.
+The regulatory college may then investigate a professional and determine what, if any, corrective or disciplinary action is required.

 The HPA sets out the processes to be followed when handling complaints and discipline, and includes the principles of fairness, reasonableness and due process.
 Unprofessional conduct includes unskilled practice and professional or ethical misconduct, among other offences.